Tyler-Yates/bit-rot-checker/README.md

 # Bit Rot Checker
 Files can "rot" over time on a hard drive.
-This project can be run periodically to validate that files are free from rot.
+This program can be run periodically to validate that files are free from rot.

 ## How It Works
 This program takes in a list of paths to check.